What Makes Good Design? Let's look at some Core Design Principles

-What Makes Good Design? - Core Design PrinciplesWhat makes a good design and why do we see what we do?
-An interesting question and one that can show us how deep rooted good design decisions are and how they have evolved with us over thousands of years to form core design principles.
+What makes a good design, and how do we decide this?
+An interesting question, one that can show us how deep-rooted good design decisions are and how they have evolved with us over thousands of years, to form what we call "core" design principles.

-Good Design - Designing for the Mind
+Good Design: Designing for the Mind

 "There is a real power that comes from being able to identify and speak to what makes your design meaningful."

-What is the point in creating a design if you can't talk about it or if you don't know why it's a good design?
-Please check out the link to the designing for the mind article below – It’s priceless and revealing.Good Design - Designing for the Mind Article
+What is the point in creating a design if you can't talk about it, or if you don't know why it's a good design?
+Please check out the link to the original Designing for the Mind article below – it's priceless and revealing.

-I love this design article and I have to admit I'm guilty of using smaller text on website designs..(infact the keen designers will have already noticed what your reading is far smaller than 16px).
+I love this design article and have to admit I'm guilty of using smaller text on website designs (keen designers might have noticed that what you're reading now is a tiny bit smaller than 16px).
 I hadn't quite appreciated how easy on the eyes it was until I got to the end and read the footer text in the much smaller font!

-The article along with the comments makes for a well-rounded discussion on what makes good design for the web with the emphasis on readability and font size.Good Design - Font Size Article
+The article, along with the comments, makes for a well-rounded discussion on what constitutes good design for the web, with an emphasis on readability and font size.

-Good Design - The Principles
+Good Design: The Principles